EPITA-SIGL2025-SOCRA/reactive-frontend/README.md

 }
 ```

-Follow the documentation provided [how to use React context](./how-to/REACT-CONTEXT.md) to know how to use the `useAppContext` hooks.
+Follow the documentation provided [how to use React context](./how-to/REACT-CONTEXT.md) to know how to use the `useAppContext` hooks and help you create a new `Basket` view.

-If for some of your component you need local state management, see the [How to use React.useState documentation provided in this workshop](./how-to/REACT-USE-STATE-HOOK.md)

-> This documentation explains how to implement the `Add to basket` functionality; which is the objective of the [Challenge 1](#challenge-1-add-to-basket)
+> This documentation explains how to implement the `Add to basket` functionality; which covers partially the objective of the [Challenge 1](#challenge-1-add-to-basket)

 ## Step 4: Adapt our CD

 It's time to deploy all those achievements.

-**Objective**: Adapt the CD pipline to deploy the reactive frontend of socrate.
+**Objective**: Adapt the CD pipline to deploy the reactive frontend of sotracteur.

 ### Dockerize the frontend